- American Studies (18)

 International politics in the era of globalization.
 International security frameworks, the global political economy, and critical agendas.
 Fall, Spring.

-Introduction to the comparative analysis, focusing on Canada and the United States - countries with similar histories and societies, but different governments and policies outcomes.
-Primary emphasis is placed on the context and evolution of political traditions, institutions, and behavior.
-Secondary emphasis is on the methods of comparative analysis.
+Introduction to comparative analysis, usually focusing on a pair of cases (such as Canada and the United States) that have similar histories and societies, but different governments and policy outcomes.
+Primary emphasis: the context and evolution of political traditions, institutions, and behavior.
+Secondary emphasis: the methods of comparative analysis.
 Spring.

 Survey of important concepts in global politics that can be studied through such media as documentaries, films, and novels.
 The course treats important political questions and provocative theories about the international environment, hegemony, the international monetary regime, and the use of war.
 Occasionally.